 Mid Game: After Rylai's Crystal Scepter, you should start on Void Staff.
 You may have at least an Amplifying Tome later in mid game.

-Late Game: Getting Void Staff will really help with people with Abyssal Scepter, Force of Nature, etc. The magic penetration combination from Void Staff and Sorcerer's Shoes will allow you do as much damage as possible.
+Late Game: Getting Void Staff will really help with people with Abyssal Mask, Force of Nature, etc. The magic penetration combination from Void Staff and Sorcerer's Shoes will allow you do as much damage as possible.

 This item blocks one spell every 45 seconds.
 It gives good health, mana, and magic resist.
 Very good against bursty AP champions.